 - Now start aquascaping the tank.

-- Of course, you can opt to bypass curing the live rock altogether, but it is suggested to consider allowing the rocks to cure for at least a few days in this way, before adding the substrate and aquascaping the rocks.
+You can opt to bypass curing the live rock altogether, but it is suggested to consider allowing the rocks to cure for at least a few days in this way, before adding the substrate and aquascaping the rocks.

-- If you decide not to first cure the rocks, but intend to add the substrate and live rock to cycle the aquarium with, it is recommended to at least take the time to preclean the rocks before using them.
+If you decide not to first cure the rocks, but intend to add the substrate and live rock to cycle the aquarium, it is recommended to at least take the time to preclean the rocks before using them.
 This will help to eliminate some of the build-up of organic matter that will result from die-off, and you can inspect the rocks for any undesirable critters that may be present and remove them.